 Bowling Green Marsh, Topsham, Exeter, Devon

 Managed by the RSPB, Bowling Green Marsh is a nature reserve near Topsham in Devon, where the Exe estuary and the River Clyst meet.
 The tidal salt marshes and mudflats are an important site for migratory birds, with huge flocks of geese, ducks and wading birds roosting here during the year.
-Species sighted here include Siberian Brent Geese, Black-Tailed Godwit, Redshanks, Green Shanks, Curlew, Widgeon, Avocet; all year round mute swans and little grebe feed here.
+Species sighted here include Siberian Brent Geese, Black-Tailed Godwit, Redshanks, Green Shanks, Curlew, Widgeon, and Avocet; all year round mute swans and little grebe feed here.

 Bowling Green Marsh is an easy walk from Topsham town centre, passing along The Goat Walk where the tide laps the wall.
 On the marsh there’s a bird hide which is not entirely twitcher territory – there’s a family friendly section and they host regular guided walks and events.